-- 1. Release the ZIF connector (1) to which the card reader cable is connected, and then disconnect the card reader cable from the system board. - 2.
-Release the ZIF connector (2) to which the card reader cable is connected, and then disconnect the card reader cable from the card reader.
+- 1. Release the ZIF connector (1) to which the card reader cable is connected, and then disconnect the card reader cable from the system board. - Release the ZIF connector (2) to which the card reader cable is connected, and then disconnect the card reader cable from the card reader.

-3. Remove the card reader cable (3) from the computer.
+3. Remove the card reader cable (3) from the computer (3).

-To install the card reader cable, reverse the removal procedure.
+Reverse this procedure to install the card reader cable.